Skip to main content

 2025-03-26 17:16 s3://test

-By default, proxy forwards all requests to Main storage (one).
-Lets verify that bucket test was created only on one storage:
+By default, the proxy forwards all requests to the Main storage (one).
+Verify that the bucket called test was created on only the storage called one:

 # exsists in one